 Discover the fascinating world of genetic genealogy!
-Written for the non-scientist, YGG is the best source for unbiased information on the major DNA testing companies.
+Written for the non-scientist, YGG is the best source for unbiased news on the major genealogy DNA testing companies.

 Written by CeCe Moore, an independent professional genetic genealogist and television consultant.